cerenoguz/authplane-secured-weather-mcp/README.md

 ## Overview

+> This repository contains my completed take-home assessment for the AuthPlane Technical Writing Intern application process.
 This project secures the public `weather-server-python` MCP tutorial server from the Model Context Protocol quickstart repository.

 The original server exposes two tools: